7 Best Heat Guns for Auto Applications

 Because the HG1300 only weighs 1.7 pounds, it’s very easy to use and handle in any situation.
 Aside from that, it has pretty much the same features as any other heat guns.
 Those features include a kickstand for hands-free operation and to help with the cooldown, an ergonomic handle, and a 1350w motor powerful enough to loosen rusted nuts and bolts.

 One interesting thing with this particular heat gun is that Black & Decker actually sell compatible replacement parts on their website.
 This could come in handy in the future if for some reason the motor stops working and it’s not covered by the 2 years warranty anymore.
 That is generous as most manufacturers don’t usually sell parts separately.
 And finding aftermarket parts for heat guns can be very difficult.

 The Wagner HT100 has an interesting retro look.
 Most Wagner tools, in fact, either look really futuristic or kinda retro.
 It’s really a matter of taste here.
 Some like it, some don’t.
 But aside from the look, they make really outstanding tools.
 Well-built and well-designed, they usually last for years.

 Selecting the absolute best heat gun is not an easy task at all.
 All of the heat guns on the list are good options.
-They are all reliable and should last you a long time, especially if you don't use them every day.
+They are all reliable and should last you a long time, especially if you don’t use them every day.
 But the DEWALT D26960K is simply a better option.
-It has an LCD screen, it's built by one of the most trusted home improvement tool brands, and it's also one of the most powerful models.
-Other heat guns just can't stand the comparison.
+It has an LCD screen.
+It’s also built by one of the most trusted home improvement tool brands.
+Plus, it’s also one of the most powerful models.
+Other heat guns just can’t stand the comparison.